Pregnant Rihanna snatched all the light - 3LM News

 Pregnant Rihanna snatched all the light

 The 34-year-old American pop star has taken all the light on herself by setting foot in Paris, France.
 She walked the runway in Dior’s maternity attire.
 Wearing a set of black underwear.
 He wore a light black leather coat.
-And the feet were black boots up to the knees.
+And the feet were knee-high black boots.
 Several chains on the neck, necklace and dark lipstick on the lips.
 The best fashion magazines in the world have ruled that the way she portrays her motherhood, dress and personality on the runway of Paris Fashion Week is incomparable.

+The way Rihanna appeared and walked with the baby bump is amazing

+The way Rihanna appeared and walked with the baby bump is amazingPhoto: From Instagram

 People magazine wrote, ‘The way Rihanna appeared and walked with the baby bump is amazing.
 Rihanna is confident all the time.
 But this time, it is as if he has matched all his own.
 Over time, he looks more confident and enchanting.
 She is showing the world how to present pregnancy with fashion and style.